IBM/StorageCephVagrant/README.md

 ## Prerequisites

-You need a Linux host that should be equipped with 64GB+ RAM and 8+ vCPUs.
+You need a Linux host that is ideally equipped with 64GB+ RAM and 8+ vCPUs.
+The configuration can be adjusted to make the deployment work on less capable hardware.

 Fedora Linux (IBM OpenClient for Fedora) was used to develop this automation.
 Of course the instructions below can be adopted to other Linux variants with